majid-moharami/Shop-Online/README.md

 # Soon (In the next two weeks)
-     - Using NavigationComponent
-     - Using Splash Screen
-     - Using Paging
-     - search product
+     - Creating costomer
-     - basket tab for buying the product
+     - post costomer to api
+     - using map to get costomer address
+     - using WorkManger for send notification to user